Employment has many benefits. It not only provides financial income, it can also give structure, meaning and purpose to life.

-The Employment Specialists use the Individual Placement and Support (IPS) process, which is a well-established, evidenced based, nationally recognised approach with all staff trained in its principles and practice.
+The IPS model is a well-established, nationally recognised approach with all staff trained in its principles and practice.

-Referrals with an up-to-date Risk Assessment can be made by: Consultants, Community Psychiatric Nurses, Social Workers or Occupational Therapists.
-Self-referrals are also accepted, but an up-to-date Risk Assessment will be requested before any work can begin.
+Referrals with an up-to-date risk assessment can be made by: Consultants, Community Psychiatric Nurses or Occupational Therapists.
+Self-referrals are also accepted, but an up-to-date risk assessment will be requested before any work can begin.

 For more information call 0115 956 0802 and ask for the Employment Specialist within respective Local Mental Health teams.